-HALO Director Dr.Mark Tremblay, HALO Post-Doctoral Fellow Dr.Scott Rollo and former HALOite Dr.Travis Saunders just published a commentary titled “Sedentary Behavior Research Network members support new Canadian 24-Hour Movement Guideline recommendations” in the Journal of Sport and Health Science.
-Congratulations, Mark and team!
+Congratulations to HALO Director Dr.Mark Tremblay, HALO Post-Doctoral Fellow Dr.Scott Rollo and HALO Alumnus Dr.Travis Saunders on their commentary titled “Sedentary Behavior Research Network members support new Canadian 24-Hour Movement Guideline recommendations” that was just published in the Journal of Sport and Health Science!

 The commentary was published in conjunction with the release of the new Canadian 24-Hour Movement Guidelines for Adults and results from a survey of the Sedentary Behaviour Research Network (SBRN) membership done last winter.
 Prior to their release, draft Guidelines received stakeholder feedback, including 126 SBRN members.